Anti-sud/Credit-Risk-Strategy-Amex-Data-/README.md

    Ensure required libraries like `xgboost`, `pandas`, and `sklearn` are installed.

 2. View the summary presentation: `Credit Risk Strategy - Amex.pptx`
-   Ideal for showcasing to stakeholders or including in a project report.

 ---